liborty/times/README.md

 * Mad, as more stable measure of spread (measurement error).

 * Ease of Use - just specify:
-  * the type of the random test data,
   * range of data vectors lengths, and step
   * the number of repeats over different random data,
   * some names to identify the algorithms by